Sponsor a child today

 The community programs that support these two pillars help ensure an uninterrupted education, one that allows the child to study, grow and lead, knowing that their families are not sliding further into poverty without them.

-However, our objective is not to just have young adults leave CCF with an education and the ability to look after themselves, but for them to be passionate, engaged young leaders that care for their community and their country.
+However, our objective is not just to have young adults leave CCF with an education and the ability to look after themselves, but to have them become passionate, engaged young leaders who care for their community and their country.

 More than two-thirds of CCF’s children once worked as scavengers.
 Very few had access to education and nearly all of the children were living in extreme poverty.
 Domestic violence and child abuse is widely reported, as are perpetual health problems resulting from malnutrition and environmental hazards.